On the Complexity of Random Satisfiability Problems with Planted Solutions: Results

 \subsection{Algorithms}

 We next turn to our algorithmic results, motivated by two considerations.
 First, the $O(n^{r/2})$-clause algorithm implicit in \cite{bogdanov2009security} does not appear to lead to a non-trivial statistical algorithm.
-Second, much of the literature on upper bounds for planted problems uses spectral methods.
+Second, much of the literature on upper bounds for planted problems uses spectral methods, and so we aim to implement such spectral algorithms statistically.

 The algorithm we present is statistical and nearly matches the lower bound.
 It can be viewed as a discrete rounding of the power iteration algorithm for a suitable matrix constructed from the clauses of the input. \begin{thm} Let $\Z_Q$ be a planted satisfiability problem with clause distribution $Q$ having distribution complexity $r$.
-Then $\Z_Q$ can be solved using $O(n^{r/2}\log n) $ random clauses and time linear in this number and can be implemented statistically in any of the following ways. \begin{enumerate} \item Using $O(n^{r/2} \log^2 n)$ calls to $\MSAMPLE(n^{\lceil r/2\rceil})$; \item For even $r$: using $O(\log n)$ calls to $\MVSTAT(n^{r/2},n^{r/2} \log \log n)$; \item For odd $r$: using $O(\log n)$ calls to $\MVSTAT(O(n^{\lceil r/2\rceil}), O(n^{r/2}\log n))$; \end{enumerate} \end{thm} Thus for any $r$, the upper bound matches the lower bound up to logarithmic factors for sample size parameter $t=n^{r/2}$, with $L = n^{\lceil r/2\rceil}$ being only slightly higher in the odd case than the $L=n^{r/2}$ that the lower bound implies for such $t$.
-The algorithm is a discretized variant of the algorithm based on power iteration with subsampling from \cite{feldman2014algorithm}.
+Then there exists an algorithm to solve $\Z_Q$ using $O(n^{r/2}\log n) $ random clauses and time linear in this number.
+This algorithm can be implemented statistically in any of the following ways. \begin{enumerate} \item Using $O(n^{r/2} \log^2 n)$ calls to $\MSAMPLE(n^{\lceil r/2\rceil})$; \item For even $r$: using $O(\log n)$ calls to $\MVSTAT(n^{r/2},n^{r/2} \log \log n)$; \item For odd $r$: using $O(\log n)$ calls to $\MVSTAT(O(n^{\lceil r/2\rceil}), O(n^{r/2}\log n))$; \end{enumerate} \end{thm} Thus for any $r$, the upper bound matches the lower bound up to logarithmic factors for sample size parameter $t=n^{r/2}$, with $L = n^{\lceil r/2\rceil}$ being only slightly higher in the odd case than the $L=n^{r/2}$ that the lower bound implies for such $t$.
+The algorithm is a discretized variant of the algorithm based on power iteration with subsampling from \cite{FeldmanPV14}.
 The upper bound holds for the problem of finding the planted assignment exactly, except in the case $r=1$.
 Here $\Omega(n \log n)$ clauses are required for complete identification since that many clauses are needed for each variable to appear at least once in the formula.
-In this case $O(n^{1/2} \log n)$ samples suffice to find an assignment with non-trivial correlation with the planted assignment, i.e. one that agrees with the planted on $n/2 + t \sqrt n$ variables for an arbitrary constant $t$.
+In this case $O(n^{1/2} \log n)$ samples suffice to find an assignment with non-trivial correlation with the planted assignment, i.e. one that agrees with the planted assignment on $n/2 + t \sqrt n$ variables for an arbitrary constant $t$.